 7 INSANE Things You MUST Know About Using Frankincense Essential Oil (WHY it Should Be in Your Home!)

-When I first started out using essential oils many years ago, I really didn't give Frankincense much thought.
+When I first started out using essential oils many years ago, I really didn't give Frankincense essential oil much thought--except I thought it was pretty cool that Frankincense was one of the gifts of the Magi at the time of Christ's birth.
 And isn't that the way with things we know very little about?
-Speaking for myself, sometimes I get stuck in a rut.
+Sometimes we miss out on important information and ways to do things when we get stuck in a rut.

 For example, years ago as a beginning dabbler in essential oils, I used to use only use the oils I was very familiar with: Lemon, Lavender, Peppermint, and once in a great while, I'd branch out into Tea Tree or Eucalyptus.